 Sometimes as an additional note of appreciation for a client’s understanding, an added surprise—maybe on their next job, just to let them know you appreciate them—is a good follow-up for reinforcing a favorable outcome.

 Example 2: Responsibility means accountability and as a business owner, you are responsible for anything and everything that goes on in your organization.
-Everything reflects back to you and reflects from you.
+Everything reflects back to you and reflects on you.

 And that means you have to stand up, and especially so, if there’s a problem.